BIGJRA/BIGJRA.github.io/rejuv.md

     -   Stone Edge

 This one is easy.
-Just make sure you don’t get annihilated by Crest Zangoose.
+Just make sure you don't get annihilated by Crest Zangoose.

-Exit, and go to Cella’s house in the upper right.
+Exit, and go to Cella's house in the upper right.

 Relationship Point Choices:
 - I'm in!
 (Neutral)
 - Can i think about it?
 (Neutral)
 - Gotta go...
 (Melia -2, Aelita -2, Erin -2)

 After the scene, go to bed in the guest house.
-Then, enter Vivian’s house to the left.
+Then, enter Vivian's house to the left.
 Follow her up, then attempt to leave.

 Relationship Point Choices: